FunForks/Merge_Conflict/README.md

 > hint:   git config pull.rebase true   # rebase
 > hint:   git config pull.ff only       # fast-forward only
 > hint:
-> hint: You can replace "git config" with "git config
+> hint: You can replace "git config" with
-> hint: --global" to set a default
+> hint: "git config --global" to set a default preference
-> hint: preference for all repositories.
-You can also pass
+> hint: for all repositories.
+You can also pass --rebase,
-> hint: --rebase, --no-rebase,
-> hint: or --ff-only on the command line to override the
+> hint: --no-rebase, or --ff-only on the command line to
-> hint: configured default per
+> hint: override the configured default per invocation.
-> hint: invocation.
 > fatal: Need to specify how to reconcile divergent branches.
 > ```
 >